 Years ago, while visiting my childhood home, I noticed a light on in my dad’s room.
 Curious, I knocked on the door and peeked in, only to find him kneeling at his bedside in prayer.

-As I deepened my Bible study, my prayer life flourished, and I realized that prayer is both a discipline and a relationship with my Creator.
+Through more in-depth Bible study, my prayer life flourished, and I realized that prayer is both a habit and a relationship with my Creator.

 At one point, life’s burdens felt so heavy that my only prayer became, “Your will be done.”
-While surrendering to God is a beautiful act of faith, I now see how I was using it to avoid deeper, more specific prayers.
+While surrendering to God is a beautiful act of faith, I now see I used this prayer much too long, avoiding deeper, more specific prayers.

 God asks us to turn all our burdens over to Him, so we not only don’t carry them around, but allow Him to strengthen, support, and comfort us.